 During long-distance solo races, sailors rely on the autopilot to steer the boat more than 90% of the time.
 However, current autopilot technology underuses the vast amount of inputs available from the fully integrated IoT network of sensors installed on modern yachts and can only perform around 80% (in terms of boat performance metrics) of the human sailor.
 This is a vital margin in race conditions, especially when the time difference between first place and second place in the last Vendée Globe was 2%.

-The Innovation Lab team at The Data Analysis Bureau (T-DAB) worked with Jack Trigger Racing (JTR) to develop a reinforcement learning agent that would augment the current autopilot system.
+The Innovation Lab team at T-DAB worked with Jack Trigger Racing (JTR) and our partners to develop a reinforcement learning agent that would augment the current autopilot system.
 The reinforcement learning system is not influenced by human biases and methods and therefore can potentially exceed not only the current autopilot but the sailors themselves.
 Additionally, careful optimisation of the system objectives allows to prioritize both the speed of the boat and the safety of the sailor.